 If you need help, our staff is happy to instruct you in the use of library devices and software.
 If you need help for using your own devices, please contact the University of Helsinki's Helpdesk.

 HUPnet is the University of Helsinki's unprotected wireless network.
-You can use HUPnet with the university ID or a HUPnet ID.
-You can get these IDs from the library's customer service point by presenting your library card or by proving your identity, presenting an ID with a photo.
-These IDs are valid either one day or one week.
+You can use HUPnet with the Helsinki university ID or a HUPnet ID.
+You can get the IDs from the library's customer service point by presenting your library card or by proving your identity, presenting an ID with a photo.
+These IDs are valid from one day to one week.

 In the reading rooms, visitors can work and use items from the collections which cannot be released on loan.

 Copies of sound recordings in the National Library’s collections can be delivered to the listening room of the Music Library upon request.